-These guidelines aim at achieving convergence of practices followed by the institutions and competent authorities for stress testing across the EU.
+These guidelines aim to achieve convergence of the practices followed by institutions and competent authorities for stress testing across the EU.
 They provide detailed guidance with which the institutions should comply when designing and conducting a stress testing programme, addressing at the same time the deficiencies identified by the EBA as part of the peer review.
-They also provide guidance with a view to ensure convergence of institution's stress testing in the context of the supervisory review and evaluation process performed by competent authorities.
+They also provide guidance with a view to ensuring the convergence of institutions' stress testing in the context of the SREP performed by competent authorities.

-To achieve this objective, the impact assessment should identify whether the relevant building blocks, required for an effective stress testing programme of the different approaches (spanning from simple sensitivity analysis on single risk factors or portfolios to complex macroeconomic scenario stress testing on an institution-wide basis), provide a reasonable trade-off between the costs and benefits involved for their full implementation and on-going application.
+To achieve this objective, the impact assessment should identify whether or not the relevant building blocks, required for an effective stress testing programme of the different approaches (spanning from a simple sensitivity analysis of single risk factors or portfolios to complex macroeconomic scenario stress testing on an institution-wide basis), provide a reasonable tradeoff between the costs and benefits involved in their full implementation and ongoing application.